-St Joseph's College has a confidential central register of all sanctions imposed for serious misbehaviour.
-The entries on this register include the pupil's name and year group, the nature and date of the offence and the sanctions imposed.
+St Joseph's College has a confidential central register, held on SchoolBase, of all sanctions imposed for serious misbehaviour.
+The entries on this register include the student's name and year group, the nature and date of the offence and the sanctions imposed.